Descending Loop of Henle Tumors

 • Examples: Adenomas, leiomyomas.

-• Examples: Renal cell carcinoma variants.
+• Examples: Renal cell variants.

 3. Mixed Tumors: Contain both benign and malignant cells.